 Query for data from multiple external Enterprises (Federated)

 DAF queries can retrieve existing or computed data from multiple external enterprises.
 The query framework used to access data from multiple external enterprises needs to support Federated access and needs to ensure sufficient security controls (Authentication, Authorization etc.) are in place to allow data access from a multiple external enterprises.
 Query Requestor and Query Responder will belong to multiple distinct enterprises in the case of Federated queries.
-In addition there will be dynamic behavior where Query Requestors can be sending requests to new Query Responders as enterprises as discovered and removed from the eco-system.
+In addition there will be dynamic behavior where Query Requestors can be sending requests to new Query Responders as enterprises are discovered and removed from the eco-system.

 Query Response Granularity